posva/talk-data-loaders/slides-en.md

 <!--
 Hello everyone!
 I'm Eduardo, or posva on GitHub and Twitter.
 I'm the author of pinia, Vue Router, and other vue-related libraries like VueFire.
 I have been part of the core team for a very long time, 7 years, maybe more.
-I've seen a lot of different patterns for Data Fetching.
+During this journey I have encountered many different problems and I have tried to solve most of them.
-Eduardo, or posva on GitHub and Twitter.
-I'm the author of pinia, vue router, and other libraries.
-Part of the core team for a long time, 7 years, or more.
-I've seen a lot of different patterns for Data Fetching.
+Except for one, Data Fetching.
+Data fetching can be very simple.
 -->

 ---